SUPPLY vs. RETURN Vent?

 What do Wall & Ceiling Dampers look like?

-For Wall & Ceiling Dampers there will be a toggle/lever to control the damper fins opening or closing the air flow.
+For Wall & Ceiling Dampers there will be a toggle / lever to control the damper fins or blades for opening or closing the air flow.

 Pictured above is a Self-Rimming fit in a Register Style Design with Countersink Screw Holes (pre-drilled holes to allow screw to lay flush with vent surface), and a Damper.